Teleport Blog - Introducing Teleport Cloud - Dec 1, 2020

 What is Teleport?

-For those who don’t know, Teleport is an open-source Unified Access Plane, i.e. a smart proxy that understands all common remote access protocols.
+For those who don’t know, Teleport is an open-source Access Platform, i.e. a smart proxy that understands all common remote access protocols.
 We’ve started with SSH and are adding others quickly.
 Available as a single binary download, it allows engineers to access their servers, Kubernetes clusters, or internal web applications (dashboards, etc) regardless of where they are - on any cloud, behind NAT, in a self-driving car, anywhere.

 Teleport started as an experiment of using Golang’s first-class SSH facilities for our own SSH access needs.
 Other companies noticed, and in just a couple of years it’s gone from just a handful of early adopters to organizations like NASDAQ, Snowflake, and IBM trusting Teleport to access their environments across any infrastructure.